Scenic landscape with mountains in the background, a turquoise lake, and purple flowers in the foreground.

 A Little About Me

-I believe some of the best wisdom comes from living fully — embracing both the joy and the mess — and staying open to people, nature, and all the wild beauty of being human.
+I think some of the best wisdom comes from living fully, embracing the joy and the mess, and staying open to people, nature, and everything in between.

-• I want to acknowledge that I live and work on the ancestral land of the Duwamish People, who have cared for this area for thousands of years.
-I’m grateful to be here and recognize the Duwamish Tribe’s ongoing connection to this land.
+• I live and work on the ancestral land of the Duwamish People, who have cared for this place for thousands of years.
+I’m grateful to be here and committed to honoring their ongoing connection to this land.

 A woman smiling and holding an adorable black and brown dog in a baseball stadium with many spectators in the background.